the rise of AI emotional dependency and the word nobody had for it.

 The question is already unavoidable.
 We are simply still pretending otherwise.

-I am a journalist and the author of this book.
+I am the author of this book.
 The investigation that gave rise to it was first published by Spotlight Dispatch.
-The response to that initial reporting was unlike anything I had encountered in fifteen years of journalism.
+The response was unlike anything I expected.
 People wrote to say they had been waiting.
 They used that word, specifically: waiting.
-Waiting for someone to name it.
-Waiting for it to be real enough to put in a sentence.
+Waiting for someone to name it out loud.

 That response is why this book exists.